 Crystalluria, in some cases leading to renal failure, has also been reported after amoxicillin overdosage in adult and pediatric patients.
 In case of overdosage, adequate fluid intake and diuresis should be maintained to reduce the risk of amoxicillin crystalluria.

 Renal impairment appears to be reversible with cessation of drug administration.
 High blood levels may occur more readily in patients with impaired renal function because of decreased renal clearance of both amoxicillin and clavulanate.
-Both amoxicillin and clavulanate are removed from the circulation by hemodialysis
+Both amoxicillin and clavulanate are removed from the circulation by hemodialysis [see Dosage and Administration ( 2)].

-Amoxicillin and clavulanate potassium for oral suspension, 600 mg/42.9 mg per 5 mL is an antibacterial drug
+Amoxicillin and clavulanate potassium for oral suspension is an antibacterial drug [see Microbiology ( 12.4)].

-The pharmacokinetics of amoxicillin and clavulanate were determined in a study of 19 pediatric patients, 8 months to 11 years, given amoxicillin and clavulanate potassium for oral suspension, 600 mg/42.9 mg per 5 mL at an amoxicillin dose of 45 mg/kg q12h with a snack or meal.
-The mean plasma amoxicillin and clavulanate pharmacokinetic parameter values are listed in the following table.
+The pharmacokinetics of amoxicillin and clavulanate were determined in a study of 19 pediatric patients, 8 months to 11 years, given amoxicillin and clavulanate potassium for oral suspension at an amoxicillin dose of 45 mg/kg q12h with a snack or meal.
+The mean plasma amoxicillin and clavulanate pharmacokinetic parameter values are listed in Table 3.

-Table 1.
-Mean (±SD) Plasma Amoxicillin and Clavulanate Pharmacokinetic Parameter Values Following Administration of 45 mg/kg of Amoxicillin and Clavulanate Potassium for Oral Suspension, 600 mg/42.9 mg per 5 mL Every 12 Hours to Pediatric Patients
+Table 3.
+Mean (±SD) Plasma Amoxicillin and Clavulanate Pharmacokinetic Parameter Values Following Administration of 45 mg/kg of Amoxicillin and Clavulanate Potassium for Oral Suspension Every 12 Hours to Pediatric Patients

-| AMOXICILLIN
+| Amoxicillin

-| CLAVULANATE
+| Clavulanate

 |